bannedfromclubpenguin/bannedfromclubpenguin.github.io/index.md

 You can modify our program by first downloading it from our GitHub site and using an IDE to edit the code.

 ## Community Feedback

-"Luk pertty gud" - Chris Jarole
+"You should add censorship" - UH Student

-"Looks pretty shitty" - Ross Kurizaki
+"Looks pretty shitty" - UH Student

-"Phillip Johnson Approved" - Tyler1 Chong
+"Phillip Johnson Approved" - UH Student

-"Pretty useful" - Kaimana Machii
+"Pretty useful" - UH Student

-"Wednesday night, see you there" - Jason the God
+"Thank goodness for this site!
+Much beter than looking up clubs in the schools excel sheet..." - UH Student

-"Hmmmmmm Meteor Sucks" - Ethan Chow
+"Can find clubs good brah.
+I like the ability to comment on clubs and see what people think." - UH Student

 ## Links